House arrest: Using technology for enforcement

 In some countries, house arrest is enforced through the use of technology products or services.
 One method is an electronic sensor locked around the offender's ankle (technically called an ankle monitor, also referred to as a tether).
 The electronic sensor transmits an RF signal to a base handset.
 The base handset is connected to a police station or for-profit monitoring service.

 If the offender goes too far from their home, the violation is recorded, and the police will be notified.
 To discourage tampering, many ankle monitors detect attempted removal.
 The monitoring service is often contracted out to private companies, which assign employees to electronically monitor many convicts simultaneously.
-If a violation occurs the unit signals the office or officer in charge immediately, depending on the severity of the violation.
+If a violation occurs the unit signals the officer or officer in charge immediately, depending on the severity of the violation.
 The officer will either call or verify the participant's whereabouts.
 The monitoring service notifies a convict's probation officer.
 The electronic surveillance together with frequent contact with their probation officer and checks by the security guards provides for a secure environment.

 Another method of ensuring house arrest compliance is achieved through the use of automated calling services that require no human contact to check on the offender.
 Random calls are made to the residence.
 The respondent's answer is recorded and compared automatically to the offender's voice pattern.
 Authorities are notified only if the call is not answered or if the recorded answer does not match the offender's voice pattern.

 Electronic monitoring is considered a highly economical alternative to the cost of imprisoning offenders.
 In many states or jurisdictions, the convict is often required to pay for the monitoring as part of his or her sentence.
+However, it’s important to recognize that “compared with non-custodial sanctions, incarceration appears to have a null or mildly criminogenic effect on future criminal behavior.”
+This means that while house arrest can be a better option than prison, its effectiveness in preventing reoffending prisoners can vary from person to person.